Mickuye/super_store_-using-sql-and-excel-/docs/README.md

 -  **Deepen presence in top states:** Strengthen supply chain, promotions, and partnerships in California and New York, while testing targeted campaigns in underperforming states like         Virginia and Ohio to diversify sales sources.

+## 🔹 Advanced Insights
+The Advanced Insights analysis examines yearly sales and profit trends, evaluates each category’s contribution to total profit, identifies loss-making orders and their associated categories, and tracks month-to-month percentage changes in both sales and profit.

+**SQL SOLUTIONS**